-Seachem’s Denitrate is a natural biological filter media that works in the same way as live rock.
+Seachem Laboratories Denitrate is a natural biological filter media that works in the same way as live rock in saltwater aquariums.

 Made of a natural mineral, the microscopic pores on each grain of Denitrate becomes home to colonies of anaerobic bacteria that convert nitrate to harmless nitrogen gas.

 If using Denitrate in a canister filter or power filter, it is recommended that flow rates do not exceed 50 gallons per hour.
 Higher flow rates will introduce too much oxygen into the Denitrate media, reducing the populations of anaerobic bacteria and promoting aerobic bacteria.
 As we learned on our page on the Nitrogen Cycle, aerobic bacteria convert nitrite to nitrate while anaerobic bacteria convert nitrate to nitrogen gas.

 Too much aerobic bacteria and Denitrate will become a ‘nitrate factory’, with not enough anaerobic bacteria to convert nitrate to nitrogen gas!

 For higher flow applications, it is recommended that Matrix or Pond Matrix products be used instead of Denitrate.
 Matrix is similar in material to Denitrate, only larger, thus allowing for deeper anaerobic zones that are not as affected by higher flow rates.

 As mentioned, Denitrate can be placed in a canister filter, and since some hobbyists will use Denitrate in this way, it bears mentioning.
 Personally, I feel that canister filters have no place in a saltwater aquarium setup!